Ultimate Investment Planner India

 Real-World Examples & Case Studies

-- Without Step-up: In 25 years, the total principal invested is ₹30 Lacs, and the accumulated corpus is ₹1.89 Crore.
+- Without Step-up: In 25 years, the total principal invested is ₹30 Lacs, and the absolute accumulated corpus reaches ₹1.89 Crore.

-- With 10% Annual Step-up: By stepping up the monthly contribution by 10% each year as their salary grows, the final corpus balloons to ₹4.48 Crore!
+- With 10% Annual Step-up: By scaling the monthly investment amount by 10% each year as active income rises, the cumulative capital grows to ₹4.48 Crore!

-- Real Value (5% Inflation adjusted): The purchasing power of that ₹4.48 Crore in today's money is worth approximately ₹1.32 Crore.
+- Real Value (5% Inflation adjusted): The actual buying capacity of that ₹4.48 Crore in today's economy is equivalent to ₹1.32 Crore.

 - Adjusted for Inflation (5%): In 10 years, educational costs will rise.
 The real target becomes ₹81.4 Lacs.
 To reach this adjusted goal, they need to save ₹37,597 per month.

-- Analysis: Their annual withdrawal rate is 7.2% of the principal sum.
+- Analysis: Their annual withdrawal rate represents 7.2% of the total principal sum.

 - Maturity Status: Since the withdrawal speed exceeds the safe withdrawal rate (SWR), their remaining principal balance will slowly shrink.
 After 20 years, their remaining corpus will be approximately ₹35.2 Lacs, keeping their pension active but moderately eroding initial capital.